 Fasting from distractions like social media and television.

-These are all well and good — even the fasts done for selfish reasons can bear good fruit — but the Lenten fast is not ultimately about self-improvement; it’s about remembering and honoring Jesus.
+These are all well and good — even the fasts done for selfish reasons can bear good fruit.
+But the Lenten fast is not ultimately about self-improvement; it’s about remembering and honoring Jesus.
 It’s about his sacrifice, and our sacrifice in response.
-Lent is not about making ourselves worthy; it’s about resting, and sometimes wriggling, in God’s grace.
+Lent is not about making ourselves worthy; Lent is about resting, and sometimes wriggling, in God’s grace.

 So, if this is what Lent is about, recognizing our need of God and imitating/honoring his sacrifice, perhaps the traditional fast is not the only way.

 While fasting is an excellent spiritual discipline, the Lenten season might also be well-served not by leaving something out, but by taking something on.

 For the next 46 days, think about adopting a new discipline rather than simply denying yourself chocolate.
 Instead of swearing off Twitter for six weeks — or, perhaps in addition to that — consider spending a very deliberate 15 minutes in prayer everyday over that period.
 Maybe cut your superfluous spending and get deeper into the Word.
 Pick up a daily practice of meditation or journaling.
 Change the way you steward your time and money as it relates to the Church.

 All of these additions can serve as a powerful reminders of the grace and suffering of Jesus.
 Each can be a form of worship and even of sacrifice.

 The point is, while the idea of renouncing something during Lent has steadfastly served the Church for centuries, taking on new spiritual practices is another form of surrendering ourselves to Christ.
 In the end, it matters less whether we are subtracting or adding to our lives, as long as it is done as a fragrant offering to the one this season is pointing toward.